patrickkall-agridrone/agridrone-annotation-tool/README.md

 ```
 ## Annotate images:
 ### Create Bounding Boxes:
-Click and a square will be created around the center of the click.
+Click and draw a square over the object you want to annotate.
 ### Add Labels:
 After adding a box, type the label in the popup that appears below the header.
 ### Remove Boxes: